adulbrich/arousal-dynamics-model/README.md

 Parameters and equations are taken from the papers.

-Project led by Clotilde Pierson with the help of Alstan Jacubiek and the original authors.
+Project led by Clotilde Pierson.
 Implementation by Alexander Ulbrich.

 ## To Do